Want CNET to notify you of price drops and the latest stories?

 • Midline movement: If your teeth don't match the imaginary line that bisects your face (your midline), clear aligners may not correct the discrepancy if it's more than 2mm on either side.

 If you have any of the above conditions, it's best to see an orthodontist before trying any brand of clear aligners.
 And even if you don't have (or don't think you have) any of these orthodontic complications, it's still worth seeing a professional before starting treatment.
-An orthodontist can spot issues that you cannot, and so it's best to be evaluated in person before using at-home aligners.
+An orthodontist can spot issues that you can't see so it's best to be evaluated in person before using at-home aligners.

 You may have a now-unnoticeable condition that could be aggravated by clear aligners, something that only a trained specialist would be able to inform you of at an in-person appointment.
 For instance, the orthodontists making your mail-order clear aligners must rely on photos to evaluate the oral health of supporting structures, such as your jawbone and gum tissue.
 Seeing an orthodontist in person allows the doctor to provide a more comprehensive evaluation of your teeth and mouth during your treatment.